kstg4cnkwh-netizen/BoatRun-metrics/README.md

 -----

-### 🟢 Oar Angle (degrees)
+### 🟢 Arc — Scull / Sweep (degrees)

 The arc the oar sweeps through the water during the drive, in degrees.
 Derived from GPS distance during the drive phase and your configured oar geometry.
 A blade slip allowance (~10%) is applied.
 See section 10 for setup.

-**Use:** Consistent oar angle across strokes indicates consistent arc.
+**Use:** Consistent arc across strokes indicates full, repeatable drive length.
 A sudden drop mid-session signals a shortened or missed stroke.
-Low and variable oar angle together is a warning: the rower is not committing to the full drive length.
+Low and variable arc together is a warning: the rower is not committing to the full drive.

 Typical values: 85–110° depending on rigging and boat class.